sjsu-cs131-f25/team7-istanbul-shoppingmalls/README.md

 ## How to Download

-1. Install the file from the data from kaggle and put them in data/Shopping Mall Data in Istanbul/raw/
+1. Install the file from the data from kaggle and put them in data/Shopping Mall Data in Istanbul